-Major Require ements Cred dit Hours: 21-22
+Major Requirements Credit Hours: 21-22

 ECON 3213 Microeconomics 3

 ECON 3313 Macroeconomics 3

-Any two upper-le vel, advisor-approved economics ele ctives 6
+Any two upper- level, advisor-approved economics electives 6

 Second field 6

-Plus one approve ed upper-level elective 3
+Plus one appro ved upper-level elective 3

-\ This consists of two upper-level courses from one of these fields: accounting, finance, foreign languages, history, marketing, management, mathematics (MATH 2104 or higher), political science, psychology, or sociology.
+This consists of two upper-level courses from one of these fields: accounting, finance, foreign languages, history, marketing, management, mathematics (MATH 2104 or higher), political science, psychology, or sociology.
 Students interested in graduate school are advised to complete MATH 2104 and 3003.